-For a broader understanding of the changes in the component over time, it is possible to use multiscale monitoring, also adopting landscape-scale monitoring assessing habitat fragmentation and connectivity (Watkins et al., 2015).
-Understanding the changes in spatial patterns that occur within AoI can corroborate the understanding of the ecological processes of that landscape, since some ecological phenomena cannot be explained on a single scale (Koblitz et al., 2011).
-In this context, it is recommended that the biodiversity monitoring programs at the Juruti bauxite mine be complemented with monitoring of landscape patterns, collaborating with the identification of indirect and cumulative impacts within the AoI, following the recommendation of the International Finance Corporation (IFC, 2012) and pointing to the coherence of its delimitation.
+Monitoring is necessary to understand and confirm the occurrence of biodiversity impacts.
+At Juruti Bauxite Mine, both biodiversity monitoring programs within the AoI involve data collection at a local scale.
+However, to gain a broader understanding of long-term changes in biodiversity, it is possible to adopt a multi-scale approach, also adopting landscape-scale monitoring to assess habitat fragmentation, degradation, and loss of connectivity (Watkins et al., 2015).
+Changes in spatial patterns within AoI can corroborate the understanding of the ecological processes, as certain ecological phenomena cannot be fully explained at a single scale (Koblitz et al., 2011).
+Additionally, some indirect impacts, often more complex to detect, can extend far from the mine area (Sonter et al., 2017).

+In this context, it is recommended that the current biodiversity monitoring programs at the Juruti Bauxite Mine be complemented with landscape patterns monitoring.
+This would support the identification of indirect and cumulative impacts within the AoI, following the recommendation of the International Finance Corporation (IFC, 2012), and contribute to the coherence of its delimitation.